077Jungle/CS149-asst4/README.md

       }
     }

-Please see OpenMP documentation for the syntax for how to tell OpenMP to use different forms of static or dynamic scheduling (e.g., `omp parallel for schedule(dynamic)`).
+Please see OpenMP documentation for the syntax for how to tell OpenMP to use different forms of static or dynamic scheduling.
+(For example, `omp parallel for schedule(dynamic 100 )` distributes iterations to threads using dynamic scheduling with a chunk size of 100 iterations.
+You can think of the implementation as a dynamic work queue where thrads in the thrad pool pull off 100 iterations at one, like what [we talked about in these lecture slides](http://cs149.stanford.edu/fall20/lecture/perfopt1/slide_12)).

-Here is an example for an atomic counter update.
+Here is an example for an atomic counter update in OpenMP.

     int my_counter = 0;
     #pragma omp parallel for